AlonePyWarrior/Code_Warriors/README.md

 <h3>third task:</h3>
 <p>Designing and coding the appearance of the first page of the website, inspired by the first page of the brilliant site</p>
 <p>To complete the third task, you can use the resources introduced in the second task</p>
+<p>make sure to upload your codes on your github account in a directory named "home page"</p>
 # How to use?

 <strong>If you want to get notified about the future changes Follow this github account.</strong></br>